readingcapital/readingcapital.github.io/volume-1/index.md

 same value is distributed over more products.
 However, since *socially necessary labour-time* determines value, anyone producing faster than average stands to
-gain: she can demand the equivalent of, say, 1 hour worth of abstract labour for, say, $1/2$ labour-time actually expended (assuming simple labour).
+gain: she can demand the equivalent of, say, 1 hour worth of abstract labour for, say, $½$ labour-time actually expended (assuming simple labour).
 On the one hand, more labour means more value.
 On the other hand, less labour relative to other producers means more value per labour.

 #### The Value-Form, or Exchange-Value ####

-Commodities must express their value-being – they are not only themselves but a bit of social wealth.
+Value is a quality of the commodity, but it is a social quality: power of access to social wealth.
+Before this quality can be activated it must be expresed.
+Commodities must express their value-being – they are not only themselves but a claim to social wealth.
 They must express this in a way which is unified, so that they all make the same claim towards each other.

 They express this by declaring one commodity to be value pure and simple and by declaring themselves to be equal to that commodity: *money*.
 This also means that they deny their own immediate value being and they have to proof that they are indeed money-equal.
+In their attempt to express their own value-being, commodities confront themselves with money which immediately counts as value.

 #### The Fetishism of the Commodity and Its Secret ####